rikkimartin/rikkimartin/README.md

-### Glad to see you here!
+### Nice to meet you
-I'm a senior at UTA majoring in Software Engineering.
-I'm interested in multiple fields of technology such as real-time systems, mobile development, web development, and backend engineering.
+I'm a graduate from UTA with a B.S. in Software Engineering.
 I love learning new technologies as well as creating efficient and robust software applications.

 <br/>